Hacking my door phone

 In den Plänen liegt die gemeinsame Ader an Klemme 1 und die Rufader "n" an Klemme 7.
 Beide Adern müssen im gleichen Kabel geführt werden.
 Klemme 7 wird im Ruhezustand über das Tasten-Modul mit Gleichspannung versorgt.
 Solange die Klingeltaste gedrückt wird, steigt die Spannung auf den vollen Wert an.

 In the plans, the common wire is connected to terminal 1 and the call wire "n" to terminal 7.
 Both wires must be routed to the same cable.
-In the idle state, terminal 7 is supplied with DC voltage via the button module.
+Terminal 7 is supplied with DC voltage voltage via the button module in the idle state.
 As long as the button is pressed, the voltage increases to full potential.

 Triggering the buzzer